So You Want To Write SEO Friendly Content

 Find A Topic And Stick With It

 Older advice would have been to focus on a keyword and use it a lot so that Google clearly connects your content to that topic in search results.
 Some “SEO experts” even suggested hiding extra keywords within your page that the end user never sees.
-But that sort of keyword overloading actually does more harm than good now.
-Google has become smarter than that, and will actually lower your site’s ranking if you overload on keywords.
+Creating content with that sort of keyword overloading actually does more harm to your SEO than good now.
+Google has become smarter than that, and will actually lower your site’s ranking if you overload on keywords or engage in dubious tactics to rank higher.

 Besides, keyword overloading violates the “write for people” rule.
 If you are trying to sell widgets and the conversation goes like “widgets are great because I love widgets and everyone should have a widget because widgets are important” then I would most likely uncomfortably avoid eye contact next time I saw you in public.
 And just like a human, if Google hears you talk like that, they will avoid you too.

 Pick a topic, and stick to it, but don’t try to outsmart Google with nonsense keyword overload.
-It won’t work for Google—or your readers.
+Creating SEO friendly content should be natural, if it isn’t, It won’t work for Google—or your readers.

 Do you know who loves organization?
 The Internet.
 Also, people who are trying to read blocks of text.
 Do not just have one 1,500 word long block of text.
 Your readers will get bored just looking at that chunk of words, and your English teachers will be cringing.
 Instead, take the time to organize your thoughts.
 Have a conversation about each idea before moving on to the next section.